almond-bongbong/react-slot-counter/README.md

 - **New Prop**: `speed`: Adjust animation speed more intuitively with the new `speed` prop.
 - **New Prop**: `delay`: Each column's animation start can now be delayed using the `delay` prop.
-- **Performance Enhancements**: Refactored internal code for improved performance and maintainability.

 ---